ErpNetDocs/tech/modules/crm/clientcenter/how-to/apply-platform-settings.md

     This could be quite helpful for separating orders made in the Client Center from those made in other modules.

-- The ability to easily generate **comprehensive business analytics** for orders made in the CC.

 ## JSON format definition

 Client Center settings must be configured in a **key-value pair JSON format**.